ShubhiGitCs/Full-Stack-Web-Development-Training/ui/ux.md

 Today I've learned about UI/UX designing This is my first attemp and it was really interesting and creative.
+That was amazing!
 So this is the implementation of  whatever i've learned this is hotel ui/ux.
 These are some sample images of the design: